What does “kansha” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun, adjective, or adverb to make it polite.
 In the example, this is used after “ippai” to make it sound polite.

 This is a typical usage of “kansha”.
-In this example, it works as a part of the noun phrase, “kansha no kimochi”, which means a ‘feeling of gratitude’ in Japanese.
+In this example, it works as a part of the noun phrase, “kansha no kimochi”, which literally means a ‘feeling of gratitude’ in Japanese.

 Kansha suru: the verb form